-Defaulting on student loans can have serious consequences.
-The government can keep any tax refund owed to the borrower and require the borrower’s employer to withhold money from their paycheck and send it to the government to repay the school loans.
-Default can also cause the entire loan balance to become immediately due and payable; increase the amount owed by adding late fees, collection fees and court fees to the loan balance; and damage one’s credit score for years, making it difficult to borrow to buy a car or a house and to rent an apartment or get a credit card.
+Defaulting on student loans can have serious consequences .
+The government can keep any tax refund owed to the borrower and require the borrower’s employer to withhold money from his or her paycheck and send it to the government to repay the loans.
+Default can also cause the entire loan balance to become immediately due and payable; increase the amount owed by adding late fees, collection fees, and court fees to the loan balance; and damage one’s credit score for years, making it difficult to borrow to buy a car or a house and to rent an apartment or get a credit card.

 For example, $40,000 of student loan debt paid off at a 4 percent rate of interest over a 10-year period would require a monthly payment of $404.98 and total $48,597.68, Kantrowitz pointed out.

 Extending that loan over 20 years would lower the monthly payment to $242.39, but bring the total up to $58,174.3 — almost $10,000 more in interest.

 And 30 years?
 The monthly payment drops to $190.97, but the total rises to $68,746.51 — more than $20,000 in added interest.